saliksyed/pyshader/README.md

 ### Features
 * Quickly build shader pipelines: shader1->shader2->shader3
 * Easily import video and images into shaders as textures
-* Write shader output to MPEG video
+* Write shader output to MPEG video, EXR (floating point images) or a variety of other formats (JPEG, PNG)
 * Preview shader output using GLUT

 ### Usage